gspetillo/pythagorean-calculator-desktop/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the CC0-1.0 License.
 See `LICENSE` for more information.